mostafaamer1234/FloodClusterMST/Report.md

 3) Remove the (k − 1) largest edges
 4) The remaining connected components form the k clusters

-This method is a common approach in MST-based clustering and works well for geographic data.
+This method is a common approach in MST based clustering and works well for geographic data.

 ## Verification of Algorithms with Toy Examples